danomatika/ofxPd/README.md

 Notes for iOS projects:

+* as of iOS 10+, you will need to manually add a NSMicrophoneUsageDescription string to the project's info plist or the app will crash immediately:
+  1. click on the blue project at the top of the Xcode file tree (ie. something like "pdExampleIOS"
+  2. click the "Info" tab in the top/middle
+  3. under "Custom iOS Target Properties", hover over the last key in the list and click the "+" button
+  4. add the following:
+    - Key: NSMicrophoneUsageDescription
+    - Type: string
+    - Value: a description string for the app like, ie. "This app needs to use the microphone for bla bla..."
 * if you use the OF release zips from openframeworks.cc, you need the iOS zip *not* the macOS zip
 * make sure that "iOS (Xcode)" is selected in the PG's "Platforms" box